Born from the love of good food, fine wine and family,

 New menu means new pizza!
 How about Scottish smoked salmon, double cream, fior di latte mozzarella and fresh chopped chives?
 Our unique Norvegese.

 Service.
 Antonio style.

-From Picinisco & Bisceglie, Italy, to Britain with love.
+From Picinisco and Bisceglie, Italy, to Britain with love.

-The backdrop of the Crolla family is the mountain village of Picinisco, high in the Appenines from where Walter Crolla took his family, to settle, eventually, in Scotland and now Liverpool, bringing with them Italy’s passion for food.
+The backdrop of the Crolla family is the mountain village of Picinisco, high in the Apennines, from where Walter Crolla took his family, to settle eventually in Scotland, and now Liverpool, bringing with them Italy’s passion for food.